masrinez/masrinez/README.md

 - 👋 Hi, I’m @masrinez
 - 👀 I’m interested in data science and computer programming
-- 🌱 I’m currently learning python and javascript
+- 🌱 I’m currently learning python and R
-- 💞️ I’m looking to collaborate on different field of programming
+- 💞️ I’m looking to collaborate on different field of programming especially the data science aspect
 - 📫 How to reach me +2347068645168

 <!---